 In 2017, Vervisch raced on a part-time schedule in the Blancpain GT Series with Audi Sport Team WRT but his main job was to drive Audi RS3 LMS for Comtoyou Racing in touring car competitions.
 He participated in one round of TCR Benelux and almost full season (eight rounds) in the TCR International Series.
 He was on a podium once, at Monza, finishing tenth in TCR International classification.

 In 2018, WTCC and TCR International Series merged into the WTCR – FIA World Touring Car Cup, and Vervisch entered the competition with Comtoyou Racing's Audi RS3 LMS.
-In the same time, he drives occasionally for Team WRT in GT races, scoring a victory in Blancpain GT Series Sprint Cup race at Brands Hatch, together with Stuart Leonard in the #17 Audi R8 LMS.
+He scored one victory, in the season's finale at Macau Guia Circuit, finishing ninth in the points.
+In the same time, he was driving for Team WRT in GT races, scoring a victory in Blancpain GT Series Sprint Cup race at Brands Hatch, together with Stuart Leonard in the #17 Audi R8 LMS.
 He also returned to ADAC GT Masters, driving the #3 Audi R8 LMS for Aust Motorsport.